forresttindall/crux/README.md

 # Crux 🔧🖐️

-**Crux** is a stealthy, all-in-one EDC (Everyday Carry) multitool and self-defense implement — designed for the unexpected.
+**Crux** is a stealthy, EDC multi-tool and self-defense implement — designed for the unexpected.

 ![Crux Multitool](./IMG_0141.jpg)